Last Update: 30 December 2023

 TARGOBANK by Crédit Mutuel

-5. What are the best online banks in Germany?
+6. What are the Best Online Banks in Germany?

 German online bank accounts have been booming in recent years.
 Therefore, some classic traditional retail banks have moved to a more hybrid model in past years.
 They have combined their traditional banking experience with advanced digital services and free account options.
 Hence, besides the upcoming list, some additional options to consider are: